 During the skirmish at the Area 51 warehouse, several of the storage crates are damaged, including the one that holds the Lost Ark.
 Keeping the events of the first film in mind, what if the Ark's lid came off?

-The Ark only goes after those that look into it.
+The Ark only goes after those (good or bad) that look into it.
 Since no one had the time to it as they were so busy chasing the new MacGuffin, the worse that could happen would be the warehouse burning down in Holy Fire.